IWinarto/qrng/README.md

 ### Problem 2

 The same API also does not provide the capability of specifying the base of the random numbers other than base-10 and base-16.
-This script extends the number of bases available by providing base-2 up to base-16.
+This script extends the number of bases available by providing base-2 up to and including base-16.

 ### Problem 3